 A loose analogy might be saying that muscle function increases when exercising.
 This is not necessarily dangerous for the muscles… they are designed for these periods of increased work.

-The body metabolizes food to produce energy or to break down the macromolecules in food.
-Food is broken down into the building blocks you need for creating and maintaining your organs, tissues, and other structures in the body.
+The body metabolizes food to produce energy or to break it down into the building blocks you need for creating and maintaining your organs, tissues, and other structures.

-In the process of metabolising food, some substances are produced which must be eliminated so as not to accumulate in the body to a toxic level.
+In the process of metabolising food, some substances are produced which must be cleared.
+This is to prevent them accumulating in the body to a toxic level.
 The kidneys play a major role in the elimination of waste products.

 Kidney function in response to protein feedings has been studied since the early 1900s.

-In 1923 Addis and Drury observed a relationship between the level of dietary protein and the excretion rate of the waste product urea.
+In 1923 Addis and Drury observed a relationship between dietary protein and the excretion rate of the waste product urea.

 Protein and its effects on urea excretion, kidney damage, and chronic kidney disease risk have been studied ever since.